thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-2/index.md

 ## How This Perspective Develops

+When we are in the ['Survival' perspective](/unlock-your-potential/programs/guide-1), we are only able to survive in environments where we can be self-sufficient.
+As we encounter more adverse conditions, we realize that we need others in other to survive.

-This perspective develops as we become more aware of the world around us and start to recognize that other beings have feelings and needs similar to ours.
+We start to recognize that other beings have feelings and needs similar to ours.
 We begin to see the world as an interdependent web of relationships, where our actions can affect others and their reactions can affect us.
-It's a shift from focusing solely on our own self for survival to understanding how we can thrive with a larger community or ecosystem.
+It's a shift from focusing solely on ourselves for survival to understanding how we can thrive with a larger community or ecosystem.

 ![Image](../../../../framework/2_a.jpg)